The Four Key Factors to a Healthy Brain

 3. Social Activity: People who engage in regular social activities may maintain better brain health.
 Social activities come in all forms.
 Get involved in local library programs, faith community groups or activities at your local leisure centre.
 The Alzheimer’s Association offers classes for people with mild memory loss that can provide social activity along with mental stimulation.

-4. Mental Activity: Keeping the brain active may help to build new connections and cells in your brain, protecting you from mental decline.
+4. Cognitive (Mental) Activity: Keeping the brain active may help to build new connections and cells in your brain, protecting you from mental decline.